cuiyongbo/hello-world/my_wiki/languages/english_notes_1.rst

 | definiton: (of a person or their behavior) unconventional and slightly strange.
 | Usage: My favorite aunt is very eccentric.
 |
-| bread-and-butter
-| Definition: a person’s livelihood or main source of income, typically as earned by routine work.
-| Definition: An everyday or ordinary person or thing.
-| Usage: Their bread and butter is reporting local events.
-| Usage: a good bread-and-butter player.
-|
-| workhorse
-| Definition: a workhorse is a horse is used to do a job, for example to pull a plough.
-| Definition: If you describe a person or machine as a workhorse, you mean that they can be relied upon to do a large amount of work, especiall work that is | dull or routine.
-| Usage: My husband nerver even looked at me.
-I was just a workhorse bring up three children.
-|
 | almanac [年鉴]
 | Defininiton: a book that is pulished every year giving information for that year about a particular subject or activity. [年鉴]
 |